Singular fibers in barking families of degenerations of elliptic curves: Introduction

-\paragraph{Acknowledgements} The author would like to express his deep gratitude to Shigeru Takamura for fruitful discussions.
+The author would like to express his deep gratitude to Shigeru Takamura for fruitful discussions.
 The author would also like to thank Masaaki Ue and Osamu Saeki for helpful comments and suggestions.
+The author also thanks the anonymous referee for giving very useful comments and warm encouragement on an earlier version of the paper.